isee4xai/iSeeOntoAPI/README.md

 npm install
 ```

-Create a .env file and change the DB connection string as required
+Create a .env file and change the `SPAQRL_ENDPOINT` connection string as required

 ```
 npm start